johnzastrow/phpblog/hugo-export/posts/2011-01-26-remove-header-from-a-text-file.md

 ---
-title: Remove header from a text file
+ #  Remove header from a text file
 categories:
   - Database
   - GIS